shalinisingh91296-dev/ShaliniSingh/ReadMe.md

 # 💫 About Me:
 Hi!
 I am Shalini and I am a Data Analyst with over 3 years of experience at Tata Consultancy Services(TCS), delivering client-facing analytics solutions using SQL, Power BI, Excel, and Python.
 Experienced in gathering business requirements, building interactive dashboards, and translating complex data into actionable insights for stakeholders.
-Strong expertise in digital marketing, product and e-commerce analytics.
+Strong expertise in Banking and Financial Services.

 ## 🌐 Socials: